LarryNaaa/Technical-Summary/JWT.md

 ## Process of implement JWT
 ### Enabling User Registration on Spring Boot APIs
 #### Configure `HttpSecurity`
-We create a new class called `SecurityConfig` to extend `WebSecurityConfigurerAdapter`. `WebSecurityConfigurerAdapter` is an abstract class in Spring Security, it provides default security configurations.
+The first step is to customize the security framework to our needs, so we create a new class called `SecurityConfig` to extend `WebSecurityConfigurerAdapter`. `WebSecurityConfigurerAdapter` is an abstract class in Spring Security, it provides default security configurations.
 By extending it, we are allowed to customize those security configurations by overriding some of the methods:

 ```java
 package com.jinyu.ppmtool.security;